Taking action to build our preferred future

 Reconceptualizing how we work, lead and design workspace for a brighter tomorrow was never intended to be a one-off event, but rather a continuous process of collaboration, co-creation, fine-tuning and constant progress.
 The time has therefore come to re-evaluate what we have achieved to date and to take stock of how far we have come.

-Precisely one year on from the inaugural exercise and launch of the manifesto, we are thus reuniting the community to share, educate and inspire each other.
-On September 15, we will bring together selected stakeholders for a workshop in Weil am Rhein with a view to discussing each other’s experiences and identifying barriers to the speedy materialization of our common vision.
+Precisely one year on from the inaugural exercise and launch of the manifesto, we thus reunited the community to share, educate and inspire each other.
+On September 15, we brought together selected stakeholders for a workshop in Weil am Rhein with a view to discussing each other’s experiences and identifying barriers to the speedy materialization of our common vision.

 By critically analyzing what has been holding us back, by candidly acknowledging our limitations, and by diving deep into our unique and collective challenges, we will then strive to inform an active work movement that will accelerate our transition into the new world of work.
-Composed of captains of industry, scientists, academia, policy-makers and workers councils, this newly invigorated movement is to be launched in Hamburg in March 2022 as part of a ‘summit of great minds’ aimed at addressing all outstanding challenges.
+Composed of captains of industry, scientists, academia, policy-makers and workers councils, this newly invigorated movement is to be launched in Hamburg in March 2022 as part of the New Work Conference „Schichtwechsel“ aimed at addressing all outstanding challenges.

 Recap: Why we needed to rethink work